barumau/pandunia/english/english-pandunia.md

 light (illumination)   : guang
 like (as, as if, than)   : ka
 like (enjoy, be fond of)   : suku
-like (in the style of)   : na yang du
 lilac   : lilak
 lily   : lili
 limit (boundary)   : limit